HL7/cqf-measures/input/pages/measure-conformance.md

   </tbody>
 </table>

 In Table 3-2, the first measure is an example of a patient-based measure.
 Each patient may contribute at most one count to the denominator and numerator, regardless of how many encounters they had.
-The second measure is a non-patient-based measure where each patient may contribute zero or more encounters to the denominator and numerator counts.
+The second measure is a non-patient-based measure where each patient may contribute zero or more CT scans to the denominator and numerator counts.
+The third measure is another non-patient-based measure where each patient may contribute zero or more encounters to the denominator and numerator counts.

 For complete examples of patient based proportion measures, see the Screening Measure [Examples](examples.html).
 For a complete example of an non-patient-based proportion measure, see the [EXM108](Measure-EXM108-FHIR.html) measure included in this implementation guide.